filopedraz/petals-model-converter/README.md

-# petals-model-converter
+# Petals Model Converter

-Convert any HF Model to Petals Optimized Format
+Reshard any HF Model for Petals Decentralized Inference Engine.

 ## When the conversion has been completed, copy the following files from the official model Repository